AgustinPardo/ETL-OT-Challenge/README.md

 python test_metadata.py -v
 ```

-1) Test the time performance of run -etl(transform_data), -tt(target_target_pair) and export options of the application.
-It iterates trought each number of processors until the max CPU available measuring the time spend.
+1) Test the time performance of -etl(transform_data), -tt(target_target_pair) and export options of the application.
+Iterates trought each number of processors until the max CPU available measuring the time spend.
 From each CPU iteration it evaluates the code 3 times (3 laps) and calculate the mean time of them.
-At the end of the process you'll get a summary of the execution time spend based on the Number of CPUs used.
+Finally you'll get a summary of the execution time spend based on the number of CPUs used.

 Execute:
 ```bash
 python test_performance.py
 ```

-1) Test data trasnformation and calculatations using mock dataset (Mini data set is beneficial to debug expected behaviours).
+1) Test data trasnformation and calculatations using mock dataset (Mini dataset is beneficial to debug expected behaviours).

 Execute:
 ```bash
 python test_transform.py -v
 ```

-## Technical test results
+## Challenge results
 * "result.json" file contains the results request on the tech test instructions document.
 * The number of target-target pair sharing connection with atleast two diseases is 350414.
+* You can get both results running the application option -etl and -tt.